poetix/stygian/README.markdown

 ## Branching

 Suppose we only want to fetch the weather for users with proper credentials.
-We might define a flow like this, using the `or` operator:
+We might define a flow like this, using the `orIf` operator:

 ```java
 Condition<WeatherRequest> hasValidCredentials = asyncCondition("Check credentials", weatherRequest -> credentialsChecker.check(weatherRequest));